By Kshetez Vinayak, founder of SupaSidebar. Last updated May 7, 2026.

 What it's missing: Persistent pinned tabs across sessions, Spaces, the command bar experience.

-Verdict: Solid browser, weak Arc replacement.
+Solid browser, weak Arc replacement.
 You get vertical tabs but lose the workflow.

 Zen Browser